Remote Proofreading Jobs and 26 Places to Find Them

 Is there demand for proofreaders?

-Those who think that proofreaders are struggling to find jobs because of applications like Grammarly may be in for a surprise.
+Those who think that proofreaders are struggling to find remote jobs because of software such as Grammarly may be in for a surprise.
 While autocorrecting features are increasingly effective, we have yet to reach the point where they alone can guarantee a spotless text.
 And for better or worse, our media consumption has only been growing in recent years, which means more content creation and greater editing needs.
-With a combination of linguistic knowledge, eagle eyes, and the patience to comb things through, proofreaders will be in no shortage of jobs in this day and age.
+With a combination of linguistic knowledge, eagle eyes, and the patience to comb things through, proofreaders and their editing skills will be in no shortage of jobs in this day and age.

 Luckily, you don’t have to go through intensive training or education to become a proofreader.
 You can start proofreading without any qualifications whatsoever, although some credentials do make your profile much more appealing to potential clients.
 To get started on the right foot, consider: